by Emily Newberry

 Dates of coverage vary by journal title.
 All go back to the very first issue published, but most have a "moving wall" embargo that excludes issues from the most recent X years (where X can be anywhere from 0 up to 10 years, depending on the particular journal; most are in the 3 to 5 year embargo range).

-Hint: Use documents to find useful keywords and concepts, and retrieve matching JSTOR content, via JSTOR Text Analyzer
+Hint: Use documents to find useful keywords and concepts, and retrieve matching JSTOR content, via JSTOR Text Analyzer.

 Provides cross-search of multiple Web of Science databases.
+Mobile app available.

 Comprises more than 21 million citations for biomedical literature from MEDLINE, life science journals, and online books.